rcazzara/seldovia/_people/Williamson_Frances_Louise_Jenkins.md

 birth_date: 1927-10-30
 birth_location: Yoakum, TX
 death_date: 2001-08-07
-death_location: Seldovia, AK
+death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 370
 source_file: Cemetery Directory
 ---
 **Frances Louise JENKINS Williamson** was born into a large family in Yoakum, Texas October 30, 1927.
-By 1935 the family was living in Oregon where she met Mike Williamson.She and Mike were married on February 17, 1945.
+By 1935 the family was living in Oregon where she met [Mike Williamson](./Williamson_Marlin_Mike_Thomas.md).She and Mike were married on February 17, 1945.

 Mike was a devoted provider and Frances always had dinner waiting for